cmwarren/masters-project-public/README.md

 ### What is this repository for? ###

-This repository holds code submitted for my MSc Intelligent Systems dissertation.
+This repository holds code submitted for my MSc Intelligent Systems dissertation:

+**An Unsupervised Approach for Enrichment of Cross-Lingual Word Embeddings**

 ### Overview ###
 The project takes the following paper as its baseline: